vedant9527/OCR-System-Using-Neural-Networks/README.md

 - If you see a `TesseractNotFoundError`, confirm Tesseract is installed and the path in `OCR/core/views.py` is correct.
 - If uploads fail, ensure the form is sending `multipart/form-data` (already configured in the template).

-## License
-Add a license file if you plan to distribute this project.